MadByAd/.github/profile/README.md

 ## Projects, Tools, Libraries

-Here is a list of projects i've done so far, i have made games, tools, and libraries.
+Here is a list of projects i've done so far, i have made games, website designs, tools, and libraries.
 I hope you find my games interesting and fun to play! and i wish to definitely create more games in the future.
 Most of the tools i created are from when i needed it during game development or had a problem elsewhere and decided to share it, most of these tools are related to programming.

 | Name | Tag | Link |
 | --- | --- | --- |